matan865/Advanced_Gmail/README.md

 ## Login for phone
+### make sure your language settings on your phone is english.
 ### **Becuse you are running on your phone you need to press the running on phone button first, even if you are going to create a new accont you need to press on the running on phone button** (it looks like nothing happend but believe us a lot have changed in the universe ;) )
 - Enter your **email** and **password**.
 - If you don’t have an account yet, click **Create account** to register first.